UoW-CPC/ADTGenerator/README.md

 # REST-API-ADT-GENRATOR
-> This application is a FLASK-based REST API, is a part of ADT geenrator for the DigitiBrain project.
+> This application is a FLASK-based REST API, as a part of ADT geenrator for the DigitiBrain project.

 ## Table of Contents